-Here’s what you should have on hand during a hurricane or other emergency:
+Always have these items on hand during hurricanes or other emergencies:

-- Food and Water: Stockpile drinking water and nonperishable food.
-Choose products that can be eaten without cooking, and rotate the food items in your pantry to keep them fresh.
-Be sure to keep a manual can opener on hand and stock up on pet food as well.
-When a hurricane is heading your way, line bathtubs with plastic and fill them with water to use for bathing, toilets, etc. (but not for drinking).
-After the storm passes, eat perishable food first.
+- Food and Water: It’s important to stockpile drinking water and nonperishable food.
+Choose products that you can eat without cooking, and rotate food items in your pantry to keep them fresh.
+Also, keep a manual can opener on hand and stock up on pet food.
+When a hurricane heads your way, line bathtubs with plastic and fill them with water to use for bathing and flushing toilets.

-- Fuel: Following a natural disaster, the gas grill might be the only method of cooking available, so be sure the propane tank is full and keep a spare on hand.
-If a hurricane is approaching, don’t wait until the last minute to top off the gas tank in your car and fill several approved gas cans as well.
-Be sure not to store gasoline in your home or near an ignition source such as a gas hot water heater.
+- Fuel: Following a natural disaster, a gas grill might be the only cooking method available.
+Make sure the propane tank is full, and keep spare propane on hand.
+Also, if a hurricane is near, don’t wait until the last minute to top off your car’s gas tank — fill several approved gas cans as well.
+But be safe about it — never store gasoline in your home or near an ignition source such as a gas water heater.

-- Lighting: It’s always darkest after the storm, so be sure you have several flashlights and plenty of batteries.
-While propane camping lanterns should not be used indoors, portable lamps that run on batteries are available in incandescent and fluorescent versions.
-Do to the increased risk of fire, avoid the use of candles.
-If you must use them, don’t leave candles unattended and keep a fire extinguisher nearby.
+- Lighting: You’ll need several flashlights and plenty of batteries.
+Also, portable battery-powered lamps are available in incandescent and fluorescent versions.
+Due to the increased risk of fire, avoid using candles.
+If you must use them, don’t leave candles unattended, and keep a fire extinguisher nearby.

-- Information: In the aftermath of a natural disaster, a battery powered weather radio and AM/FM radio are your lifelines to the outside world.
-Battery powered portable television sets can be useful as well.
+- Information: After a natural disaster, a battery-powered weather radio and AM/FM radio are your lifelines to the outside world.
+Battery-powered televisions also are useful during and after hurricanes.

-- Communication: Charge up cell phones and keep a portable charger on hand that works in your car.
-Also, be sure you have a telephone that does not require electricity to operate.
+- Communication: Charge cell phones and keep a portable charger that you can plug into your car.
+Also, have a telephone that does not require electricity to operate.

 - Medical Supplies: Fill prescriptions in advance and keep a first aid kit handy.
-Don’t forget to stock up on supplies like toilet paper, hand sanitizer, and disposable diapers.
+Stock up on supplies like toilet paper, hand sanitizer and disposable diapers.

-- Money: When the power is off after a natural disaster, cash is often the only medium of exchange.
-Keep some smaller bills and coins as well, since change could be hard to come by.
+- Money: When the power is off after a natural disaster, cash is often the only method of payment.
+Keep smaller bills and coins on hand, since some stores may not provide change.

-- Smoke and Carbon Monoxide Detectors: Be sure to have battery operated models on hand that will work when the electricity is out.
+- Smoke and Carbon Monoxide Detectors: Have battery-operated models that will work when the electricity is out.

 - Tarps and Tape: Stock up on tarps, rolls of plastic, rope, and duct tape to use for emergency repairs after the storm.